zooniverse/galaxy-zoo-touch-table/README.md

 # Galaxy Zoo Touch Table
 The Galaxy Zoo touch table experience at the Adler Planetarium.
 The Galaxy Zoo touch table is a multi-touch app built in C# and XAML with the Windows Presentation Foundation (WPF) framework.
 The app allows volunteers to classify galaxies according to their shape by dragging galaxy images from a central cutout in the center of the table into one of six classifiers positioned around the table.

 Please visit the [wiki](https://github.com/zooniverse/galaxy-zoo-touch-table/wiki) for more technical information.
 You can also view a writeup of the project through the [blog](https://blog.zooniverse.org/2019/08/14/uscientist-and-the-galaxy-zoo-touch-table-at-adler-planetarium/) (Aug 2019).
 Stats are available on the [U!Scientist site](https://www.uscientist.org/).
-Design decisions are contained in the [Architecture Decision Records](https://github.com/zooniverse/galaxy-zoo-touch-table/tree/master/docs/arch)
+Design decisions are contained in the [Architecture Decision Records.](https://github.com/zooniverse/galaxy-zoo-touch-table/tree/master/docs/arch)

+The Galaxy Zoo Touch Table is also displayed at the planetarium alongside an [iPad app](https://github.com/zooniverse/touchable-display) that shows project stats.

 ## Prerequisites
 - [Local Database](#using-a-local-database)